MadalinaKopacz/Arduino-Snake-Game/README.md

 So what better way to revive the Snake Game for the younger generations, than by making our dear snake a dabloon collector.

 #### Game description
 The player controls a creature, resembling a snake, which roams around on a bordered plane, picking up dabloons (blinking dots), trying to avoid hitting itself.
 The goal is collecting as many dabloons as possible.
-During the game, the speed increases fast and the snake length grows/=.
+During the game, the speed increases fast and the snake length grows.

 #### Instruction on how to play
 You need to collect the dabloons (blinking dots).
 Each blinking dot represents one dabloon.
 You can move on the board with the joystick.